 Army fitness criteria for women ‘arbitrary’, says SC, orders permanent commission for those excluded

-Sixty women officers had moved SC alleging that they had been denied permanent commission on grounds of fitness despite the court’s order last year.
+Sixty women officers had moved the court alleging that they had been denied permanent commission on grounds of fitness, despite the SC’s order last year.

-The Supreme Court on Thursday ordered the Centre to allow permanent commission in the Indian Army, to women officers who were excluded on the grounds of fitness, Bar and Bench reported.
+The Supreme Court on Thursday ordered the Centre to allow permanent commission in the Indian Army to women officers who were excluded on the grounds of fitness, Bar and Bench reported.
 The court observed that the evaluation criteria adopted by the Army for granting them permanent commission was “arbitrary and irrational”, according to Live Law.

 The court also directed the Army to reconsider the pleas of nearly 650 women officers within a month, in accordance with Thursday’s order, Live Law reported.